What Causes Dry Eyes And Can It Be Prevented? | Eye Love Cares

 Zinc is also essential for eye health and can also be found in a variety of foods.
 Eat meat, shellfish, legumes, seeds, nuts, dairy products, eggs, and whole grains to make sure you get enough zinc intake each day.

 We all know that bananas are high in potassium, but did you know that oranges, cantaloupe, honeydew, apricots, grapefruit, and some dried fruits are also high in potassium?
-You cn also also eat cooked spinach or broccoli, potatoes, sweet potatoes, mushrooms, peas, and cucumbers for potassium, which is vital for eye health as well.
+You can also eat cooked spinach or broccoli, potatoes, sweet potatoes, mushrooms, peas, and cucumbers for potassium, which is vital for eye health as well.

 Symptoms of dry eyes

-Your eyes may sting or burn.
+Your eyes may sting.
 They also may feel as if you have something in your eye.
 Many times, this is described as a gritty feeling.
 Those suffering from dry eyes may have mucus in or around their eyes.
 Your eyes may hurt and appear red.
 Your vision may be blurry if your eyes become too dry, and your eyelids may feel heavy.
 Even if you are not particularly tired, if you have dry eyes, you may have an overwhelming desire to close your eyes for an extended period of time.
 Sometimes after long periods of very dry eyes, your body might overcompensate and produce an excess number of tears.
 Those with dry eyes may not be able to wear contact lenses.

 We know that tears keep our eyes lubricated, but what are tears?

-Tears are a body fluid that not only lubricates the eyes, but also cleans them
+Tears are a body fluid that not only lubricates the eyes, but also cleans them.

 The aqueous layer is the next layer of the tear film.
 This promotes the spreading of the tear film.
 Besides spreading the tear film around the eye, it also controls infectious agents from entering the eye.